 Still not convinced?
 Add into the equation that when Vidal scores, his goals are invariably important ones.
-Nine of his 16 strikes in competitive games for Bayern have put his side 1-0 up, with five of his seven goals and assists in 2016/17 doing precisely that.
+Ten of his 18 strikes in competitive games for Bayern have put his side 1-0 up, with five of his seven goals and assists in 2016/17 and one of his two Bundesliga netbusters in 2017/18 doing precisely that.

 As Vidal himself said back in 2014: "Many try to imitate my style, but I want to say one thing: I'm the best defensive midfielder in the world.
 No one defends as well as me and scores so many goals."